 Brita Filter Bottle

 Fans of Brita, rejoice: You can take the 36387 Premium Water Filter Bottle on the road.
 The 26-ounce bottle is sleek enough to slip easily into car drink holders.
 The BPA-free hard plastic bottle has a carrying loop and an enclosed straw for ease of use.
 The chlorine-reducing filter improves the taste of tap water, and the filters are easy to replace.

 Glass isn’t necessarily travel-friendly, but at the same time, every drink tastes better when you’re drinking it from a glass.
 Why else would airlines go the extra mile to use them when serving their first-class customers?
 If you like glass but are worried about it breaking, check out The Escape, a glass water bottle that is protected by a silicone sleeve and uses a multi-stage filtration process to keep your water clean and tasting good.

 If you will be spending time outdoors and might need to drink from a fresh water source, consider the GRAYL Ultralight Water Purifier.
 With its press-down filter design, this travel water bottle can filter sediment as well as chemicals like chlorine without leaving an aftertaste.

-If you have an affinity for stainless steel water bottles, The Outback might be the best choice for you.
-With an easy-grip design and a non-slip rubber base, this is a sturdy water bottle with a filter that will last.
+If you have an affinity for Nalgene water bottles, The Outbacks’ collaboration with the company might be the best choice for you.
+This is a sturdy water bottle with a filter that will last, and it has a 100% money-back guarantee.
 You can use it on the road or at home to purify both tap water and natural water.

 Jamie Ditaranto is a writer and photographer always looking for her next adventure.
 Find her on Instagram @jamieditaranto.